amgst/electrical/README.md

 This is a code bundle for Website Design Inspiration.
 The original project is available at https://www.figma.com/design/BXnvJTal68JpXyh5eqSgyM/Website-Design-Inspiration.

+> **Note:** This project is configured for automatic deployment to GitHub Pages via GitHub Actions.

 ## Running the code

 Run `npm i` to install the dependencies.